thorlorick/multiTenantGradeInsight/README.md

 ### 👪 For Parents
 - See real-time updates on student progress
-- View assignments, marks, and trends by teacher/class
+- View assignments, marks, by teacher/class
-- Filter by subject, term, or custom tags
+- Filter by custom tags
 - Access through a school-branded portal (e.g., `yourschool.gradeinsight.com`)

 ### 🎓 For Students
-- View your current grades and assignment feedback
+- View your current grades
-- Track your progress across subjects, terms, or tags
 - Stay updated with new marks as teachers upload them
 - Access through your school’s personalized portal (e.g., `yourschool.gradeinsight.com`)